DistAlgo/distalgo/README.md

    in the scripts to point to your Python executable.

-   **For Windows only**: The Windows program loader does not recognize the Shebang (#!) sequence, so scripts `dac` and `dar` will not work under the 'cmd.exe' shell.
-To work around this problem, batch scripts `dac.bat` and `dar.bat` are wrappers to launch `dac` and `dar` under Windows.
-For all following examples, substitute `dac` and `dar` with `dac.bat` and `dar.bat`, respectively.
-The batch scripts assume that your Python executable is `python`; if that is not the case, you must modify the batch files with the full path to your Python executable.
+   **For Windows only**: The Windows program loader does not recognize the "Shebang" (#!) sequence, so scripts `dac` and `dar` will not work under the 'cmd.exe' shell.
+To work around this limitation, the '<PROJROOT>/bin' directory also contains `dac.bat` and `dar.bat`, which are simple batch script wrappers for `dac` and `dar`.
+To use these batch scripts under Windows, substitute `dac` and `dar` with `dac.bat` and `dar.bat`, respectively, for all following examples.
+The batch scripts assume your Python executable is `python`, if that is not the case then you must modify the batch files with the full path to your Python executable.

 # Running DistAlgo